 It was a lot to take in, but rather than allowing myself to feel overwhelmed and convinced this was like all the other disappointments I had found about working online from home, I just kept reading.

 Several hours later I was feeling excited, and I believed I really could do this!
-I wasn’t sure how, what I was going to write about, or where to start, but if it worked for others it could work for me too.If blogging worked for others, it could work for me too!
-Click To Tweet
+I wasn’t sure how what I was going to write about, or where to start, but if it worked for others it could work for me too.If blogging worked for others, it could work for me too!
+And it can work for you!

 I had to figure out how to start a blog, and then turn it into a business.

 Over the next few weeks, I started reading everything I could about blogging and starting a blog.
 My biggest question was how people actually made money from having a blog.